pepkit/pepspec/docs/geofetch/code/python-usage.md

-project for samples was created!
+project for smaples was created!
 Now let's look into it.

 \* the values of the dictionary are peppy projects.
 More information about peppy Project you can find in the documentation: http://peppy.databio.org/en/latest/